othman-istaiteh/multimodal-nli/README.md

 1. Download audio components:
    - [FLEURS recordings](https://drive.google.com/drive/folders/1epNXU_WdzcLrLN7xI9WUgCYCyhg8dw-R)
    - [TTS-generated speech (English only)](https://drive.google.com/drive/folders/1sYs46xvymAelD807kVdyEgmv9vea-15B)
 2. Place the downloaded files in the `audio/` directory maintaining the folder structure.
+3. The training data has been split into two parts (`train_part_1.csv` and `train_part_2.csv`) due to file size limitations.
+Please ensure you use both parts for training.

-3. You may need to replace the relative path `audio/` with the full absolute path for premise and hypothesis audio files in the CSVs.
+4. You may need to replace the relative path `audio/` with the full absolute path for premise and hypothesis audio files in the CSVs.

 ## ⚖️ License